Athole Shearer: Film career

 In 1920, the sisters appeared as extras and in bit parts in productions filmed in New York, New Jersey, and Florida, but Edith moved with them to California with the intention of securing contracts with one of the studios in Hollywood.

 Shearer's appearances in productions in the eastern United States consisted of only small uncredited roles in three films, the first being as a schoolgirl in The Flapper, a silent comedy released by Selznick Pictures Corporation.
 In California, Athole's acting career essentially ended, never achieving the success experienced by Norma at Metro-Goldwyn-Mayer.

 Bipolar disorder

-A contributing factor to Shearer's limited work in motion pictures was her persistent medical issues, most notably her long struggle with bipolar disorder, a disorder most likely that her father also had.
+A contributing factor to Shearer's limited work in motion pictures was her persistent medical issues, most notably her long struggle with bipolar disorder, from which her father most likely also suffered.
 Her condition and personal problems associated with the illness proved to be detrimental to her film career.
-Ultimately, Shearer was required to spend many years in mental institutions until her disorder was diagnosed.
+Ultimately, Shearer spent many years in mental institutions until her disorder was diagnosed.

 Personal life

 In 1923, Shearer married John Ward, with whom she had a son, Peter.
-The couple divorced in 1928; and on May 30 that year she married again, then to film director Howard Hawks, with whom she had two more children: David, born in 1929, and Barbara, born in 1935.
+The couple divorced in 1928; and on May 30 that year she married again, this time to film director Howard Hawks, with whom she had two more children: David, born in 1929, and Barbara, born in 1935.
 She and Hawks divorced in 1940, reportedly due to Hawks' affair with New York and Hollywood socialite Nancy "Slim" Gross, whom he later married.